 Netflix is a shining star of Silicon Valley and technology stocks.
-It recently passed $100 billion in market capitalization, and its stock price has skyrocketed from $25 per share five years ago to $275 per share in January 2018.
+It recently passed $100 billion in market capitalization, and its stock price has skyrocketed from $25 per share in 2013 to $560 per share in February 2021.

-Stock analysts often look at successful stocks like Netflix, and attempt to find patterns and indicators of success that might be present in other companies; if that analysis can find enough similarities, they may have found a winning stock that is poised to follow a similar path.
-With that in mind, let’s look at three of the biggest reasons for Netflix’s success, and consider what other companies share those traits.
+Stock analysts often look at successful stocks like Netflix and attempt to find patterns and indicators of success that might be present in other companies.
+If that analysis can find enough similarities, they may have found a winning stock that is poised to follow a similar path.

-If you are looking for a similar stock in the content sphere, you may be excited by Spotify.
-The European startup offers a similar service to Netflix, except with a focus on music and audio instead of movies and video.
-While its hybrid advertising- and subscription-based platform works a little differently than Netflix, it is on track for a 2018 IPO in the United States that may be an interesting (if risky) choice for your investment dollars.
+Spotify (NYSE: SPOT) offers a similar service to Netflix, except with a focus on music and audio instead of movies and video.
+While its hybrid advertising- and subscription-based platform works a little differently than Netflix does, its 2018 IPO in the United States makes it an interesting stock to watch.